 How to take advantage of Speech to Emotion?

-Tomorrow, it will be possible to couple Speech-To-Emotion (STE) engines with Natural Language Processing (NLP) systems to actually identify and interpret the emotions in a conversation or speech.
-This opens up a very wide field of applications !
+Tomorrow, it will be possible to couple Speech-To-Emotion (STE) engines with Natural Language Understanding (NLU) & Processing (NLP) systems to actually identify and interpret the emotions in a conversation or speech.
+This opens up a very wide field of applications!
 For example, it will be possible to further personalize services to the user according to the emotions he feels.
 What better way to improve the experience than to adapt the result according to what the user feels?

 The future of voice systems thus lies in emotion recognition.
 This type of emotional intelligence is on its way to bringing the human even closer to the machine.
 However, this is still the manipulation of personal data.
 Thus, voice profiling must remain with a view to improving the experience and to best respect the guidelines of the RGPD and other principles of privacy protection.